 - Avoids fights, even with similarly sized animals.

-In a real-world confrontation, the cheetah would flee.
-But if forced to fight, the sloth bear wins decisively.
+In a real-world scene, the cheetah would run away.
+But if forced to fight, the sloth bear wins surely.

 References (Short with Hyperlinks)